devicehive/devicehive-java-server/README.md

 --------------
 * After you have downloaded and installed PostgreSQL (see https://wiki.postgresql.org/wiki/Detailed_installation_guides) you have to create new user.
 This step is required for database migrations to work properly.
 * Create database using user that have been created at step 1.
 This user should be owner of database.
 * Run dh_dbtool.jar to update your database schema and insert some initial parameters.
-Go to dh_dbtool.jar installation directory and run this application using command `java –jar dh_dbtool.jar -migrate -url <databaseurl> -user <login> [-password <password>]`
+Go to dh_dbtool.jar installation directory and run this application using command `java –jar dh_dbtool.jar -migrate -url ${databaseurl} -user ${login} [-password ${password}]`
-* The parameter <databaseurl> is a jdbc connection URL to your database (like jdbc://, user is a database user’s login and password is a user’s password, if required.
+* The parameter ${databaseurl} is a jdbc connection URL to your database (like jdbc://, user is a database user’s login and password is a user’s password, if required.
 To get help use `java –jar dh_dbtool.jar –help`

 Glassfish configuration
 -----------------------
 * Install glassfish 4 as it described in the glassfish installation instructions (see https://glassfish.java.net/docs/4.0/installation-guide.pdf).
 * Deploy PostgreSQL jdbc driver to glassfish.
-Just put postgresql-jdbc4.jar (or another postgresql jdbc driver suitable for your postgresql version) to <glassfish installation directory>/glassfish/domains/<domain_dir>/lib/ext directory and restart glassfish.
+Just put postgresql-jdbc4.jar (or another postgresql jdbc driver suitable for your postgresql version) to ${glassfish installation directory}/glassfish/domains/${domain_dir}/lib/ext directory and restart glassfish.
-* Then, run server and open <yourServerName>:4848
+* Then, run server and open ${yourServerName}:4848
 * Navigate to Resources -> JDBC -> JDBC Connection Pools.
 You have to create new JDBC Connection Pool to get access to your database.
 Configure general settings with following parameters:

 Pool Name: Specify some pool name, e.g. DeviceHivePool